Increase Employee Engagement from the Bottom Up

 Why Employee Engagement Matters

-An increase in employee engagement is not just to create a healthy work environment; it is also about creating a healthy bottom line.
-Employee engagement research shows that higher engagement correlates to:
+An increase in employee engagement is not only about cultivating a healthy workplace; it is also about strengthening the bottom line.
+Corporate culture assessment research consistently shows that higher engagement correlates with:

 • 18% greater productivity